Create custom triggers in Customer Insights - Journeys

 A custom trigger is a user-defined signal that can contain and transport any type of information that a customer journey can act upon.
-Real-time marketing users are in full control of what custom triggers represent and what kind of information they convey.
+Customer Insights - Journeys users are in full control of what custom triggers represent and what kind of information they convey.

-Creating a custom trigger in real-time marketing is straightforward.
+Creating a custom trigger in Customer Insights - Journeys is straightforward.
 However, custom triggers require collaboration between marketing users and a developer team who will be responsible for integration of small snippets of code in systems that will ultimately allow the trigger to function.

 Creating a custom trigger involves three steps: initial trigger creation, trigger integration, and finalization.